• Phone: +255 713 550 312

 The Challenge

 The existing Lerangwa Primary School is overwhelmed by the number of students and limited resources.
-The school currently has:
+The school currently faces:

 • Only 7 classrooms in good condition